junxit/us-congress-bills-112/metadata.md

 - 2012-03-21 — Introduced in House
 - 2012-03-21 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-03-21 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-03-22 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-03-29 — Subcommittee Hearings Held.
+- 2012-06-07 — Committee Consideration and Mark-up Session Held.
+- 2012-06-07 — Ordered to be Reported (Amended) by the Yeas and Nays: 27 - 15.
+- 2012-06-07 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-06-15 — Committee on Agriculture discharged.
+- 2012-06-15 — Committee on Agriculture discharged.
+- 2012-06-15 — Placed on the Union Calendar, Calendar No. 381.
+- 2012-06-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-533, Part I.
+- 2012-06-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-533, Part I.